HatStephens/makeme_readme/README.md

     $ makeme_readme

-This will create a README.md file within your repo.
+This will create a README.md file within your repo from the template.txt file.

-*Note: that it will RENAME your current readme.md file to README_old.md if one exists*
+**Note: that it will RENAME your current readme.md file to README_old.md if one exists**

 ## Contributing